-The reason for this, is that the germs that cause the sickness, could be living underneath the dirt.
-So you need to remove the dirt, grim or dust first, so then your natural disinfectant can actually get to those nasty germs and kill them!
+The reason for this is that the germs that cause the sickness, could be living underneath the dirt.
+So you need to remove the dirt, grime or dust first, so then your natural disinfectant can actually get to those nasty germs and kill them!

-The dwell times for the following disinfectants does vary, but between 2 and 5 minutes is normal.
+The dwell times for the following disinfectants do vary, but between 2 and 5 minutes is normal.

 So my cleaning/disinfecting process is:

 - Use a cleaner and cloth to remove dirt and residue from the surface.

 - Spray surface with the disinfectant of my choice.

 - Allow the spray to stay on the surface for at least 2 minutes (while I clean something else).